 - Move Vehicles.
 If the crash is minimal and there are no significant injuries, try to relocate all vehicles to the road's shoulder and away from the traffic flow.
 This will help avoid a larger traffic delay and make it easier for first responders to get to the accident.

 - Obtain Insurance and Personal Information.
 Identify any other drivers who may have been involved in the collision and gather their names, contact information, driver's license number, and insurance company and policy number.
 If there are any witnesses, you should also collect their information.

 - Document and Gather Evidence.
 When you have a chance, write down everything that happened before and after the accident as accurately as you can.
 Take photos of any damage to the car, skid marks, or weather conditions in the vicinity.
 Look around to check whether any cameras, such as traffic or security cameras, are nearby.
 Make a mental note of where they are in case you need a copy of the footage.

 - Watch What You Say.
 If you're unsure if you're to blame for the accident, don't admit fault.
 Also, don't lie, especially if you're making a police statement.

 - Notify Your Insurance Company.
 Regardless of who is at fault for the car accident, it is critical to contact your car insurance company as quickly as possible.
 Failure to notify your insurance company in a timely manner could risk your coverage.

 We're the Attorneys Who Care About Protecting Your Rights

 When you choose Henson Fuerst to represent you, you can expect to be treated like family and provided with honest and compassionate legal representation.
-If you have questions about an accident you were involved in, contact our North Carolina car accident lawyers for a free consultation.
+If you have questions about an accident you were involved in, contact our North Carolina car accident attorneys for a free consultation.

 Our firm only gets paid when you do.
 So, if there is no recovery for your case, then there is no attorney's fee.
 It's that simple.
 We work hard to defend your rights and help you recover the compensation you need to move forward.